 As with all addictions, the gambler does not suffer alone.
 Gambling problems can remain hidden for a long time, but ultimately, relationships will suffer and some relationships will not survive a gambling problem.
-The Gordon Moody Association, a provider of therapeutic support to problem gamblers and those affected by it, it is estimated that for every problem gambler, at least ten other family members, friends and colleagues are also directly affected.
+According to the Gordon Moody Association, a provider of therapeutic support to problem gamblers and those affected by it, it is estimated that for every problem gambler, at least ten other family members, friends and colleagues are also directly affected.
 The negative impact of gambling is only just beginning to be recognised and analysed.

 Gamcare has an on-line forum especially designed for family and friends and also provides free counselling services to help them cope.
-Gamcare can advise on:-
+Gamcare can advise on:

 - how to support a partner, friend or family member